yahoo/CMAK/README.md

 Kafka managed consumer offset is now consumed by KafkaManagedOffsetCache from the "__consumer_offsets" topic.
 Note, this has not been tested with large number of offsets being tracked.
 There is a single thread per cluster consuming this topic so it may not be able to keep up on large # of offsets being pushed to the topic.

 ### Authenticating a User with LDAP
-Warning, you need to have SSL configured with Kafka Manager to ensure your credentials aren't passed unencrypted.
+Warning, you need to have SSL configured with CMAK (pka Kafka Manager) to ensure your credentials aren't passed unencrypted.
 Authenticating a User with LDAP is possible by passing the user credentials with the Authorization header.
 LDAP authentication is done on first visit, if successful, a cookie is set.
 On next request, the cookie value is compared with credentials from Authorization header.